weecology/sad-comparison/chapter1.md

 ###Model selection (justification of why we chose those, justification for neutral theory, Neutral theory predicts the negative binomial distribution (Connolly et al. 2014.
 Commonness and rarity in the marine biosphere.
 PNAS 111: 8524-8529. http://www.pnas.org/content/111/23/8524.abstract)

 ###Link to code.
 Code neccessary to duplicate analyses is available at <https://github.com/weecology/sad-comparison>.
+The majority of the data are provided in the sad-data folder in the GitHub repository; however, the CBC datasets and NABA datasets are not publicly available and were not included.

 # Results